bpfman/bpfman/GOVERNANCE.md

 ## Maintainers

-bpfd Maintainers have write access to the [project GitHub repository](https://github.com/bpfd-dev/bpfd).
+bpfman Maintainers have write access to the [project GitHub repository](https://github.com/bpfman/bpfman).
 They can merge their patches or patches from others.
 The list of current maintainers can be found at [MAINTAINERS.md](./MAINTAINERS.md).
 Maintainers collectively manage the project's resources and contributors.

-This privilege is granted with some expectation of responsibility: maintainers are people who care about the bpfd project and want to help it grow and improve.
+This privilege is granted with some expectation of responsibility: maintainers are people who care about the bpfman project and want to help it grow and improve.
 A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code and docs, contribute high-quality code, and